Skip to content

 Devin English, PhD, Assistant Professor, Hunter College

-The National Resource Center on Domestic Violence called ‘connectedness’ “the golden thread that ran through all of the presentations and discussions at ResilienceCon,” and we can’t wait to continue that theme into 2024!
+The National Resource Center on Domestic Violence called ‘connectedness’ “the golden thread that ran through all of the presentations and discussions at ResilienceCon.”

 We are seeking conference proposals on all aspects of resilience, strengths, well-being, and adversity in individuals, families, and communities.
 See the Call for Submissions for detailed topics.